henkjannl/RoomThermostat/README.md

     * When the next programmed timeslot of the lower priority day type dawns, the temperature setting switches back the program of the nearest lower priority
     * It is also possible to choose ```Auto``` from the main menu in Telegram to switch the manual setpoint override off

-Overruled day icons are surrounded by a red rectangle on the hardware unit.
+If the temperature setpoint is manually overruled (priority 1), it is displayed in red font.

-If the temperature setpoint is manually overruled, it is displayed in red font.
+Overruled day icons (priorities 2 and 3) are surrounded by a red rectangle on the hardware unit.
+Telegram commands that overrule priorities 2 and 3 will typically display the day type for the next 7 days.

 ## Controlling the thermostat through Telegram
 ### Main menu in Telegram